Searchers at collapse site 'not seeing anything positive'

 “Active search and rescue continued throughout the night, and these teams continue through extremely adverse and challenging conditions,” Levine Cava said.
 “Through the rain and through the wind, they have continued searching.”

-Crews have removed 124 tons (112 metric tonnes) of debris from the site, Cominsky said.
+Crews have removed 124 tons of debris from the site, Cominsky said.
+The debris was being sorted and stored in a warehouse as potential evidence in the investigation into why the building collapsed, officials said.

-Workers have been freed to search a broader area since the unstable remaining portion of the condo building was demolished Sunday amid fears that the structure could fall.
-Officials said the demolition gave rescuers access to spaces that were previously closed off, including bedrooms where people were believed to be sleeping at the time of the disaster.
+Workers have been freed to search a broader area since the weekend demolition of the unstable remaining portion of the condo building.
+Officials said that gave rescuers access to spaces that were previously closed off, including bedrooms where people were believed to be sleeping at the time of the disaster.

 Associated Press writers Adriana Gomez Licon in Miami; Freida Frisaro in Fort Lauderdale, Florida; Bobby Caina Calvan in Tallahassee, Florida; Cody Jackson in Surfside, Florida; and Russ Bynum in Savannah, Georgia, contributed to this report.